 - Academic Contact Prof Michael Platow

-The aim of this major is to provide students with a practical and conceptual understanding of visual perception and cognition.
+The aim of this minor is to provide students with a practical and conceptual understanding of visual perception and cognition.
 Including an historical review of different theoretical and practical approaches to perception and thinking, biological substrates of such processes, and understanding of neuroscience and neuropsychology, philosophical aspects of human cognition.
 Laboratory classes will highlight specific processing strategies by the brain and visual system, and demonstrate various psychophysical techniques.

 Explain major concepts, theoretical perspectives, empirical findings, and historical trends in psychology.

 Differentiate theoretical and empirical frameworks that have defined and shaped the field.

 Define key concepts that characterise psychology as a field of scientific inquiry as well as things that differentiate it from other related disciplines.